 Once the link to childhood stress is recognised, it is possible to unravel the effect these events had on body, mind and emotions.

 Stress and trauma resolution through mind-body therapies

 With mind-body therapies, the mind-body link is reversed and, through working with the body, mental and emotional balance and regulation can be achieved.
 One easy example for this is taking a few slow comfortable breaths in through the nose, and out through the mouth.
 This helps to relax and ground the whole body in the present moment and brings about a general feeling of calm.

 Emotional Freedom Technique and Matrix Reimprinting also work via the mind-body link, but in a much more specific and powerful way, by addressing the root causes of physical, mental and emotional symptoms, no matter how long ago the stress and trauma occurred, to enable freedom from the past and a healthier and happier future.

 Stress and trauma affect with equal importance our mental, emotional, physical and spiritual wellbeing.
 The therapies I offer are able to address all areas and allow me to tailor your treatment to your specific needs.

 Self-regulation for self-healing

 Through working with me you will learn tools to manage your own physical, emotional, and mental well-being.
 I believe my clients are healthiest and happiest when they are empowered to trust again in their own capacity to heal themselves.
 It is very exciting when this stage is reached, since clients then stop being in survival mode and begin to really thrive and grow into their true shining selves.

 You can read here what my clients say about their recovery.

-Please feel free to if you have any questions.
+Please feel free to connect if you have any questions.